-To answer this question, a Bayesian model-based inversion was done at the proposed well location shown in Figure 5.
-A model was constructed as shown in Figure 7.
-It has 12 layers, five of which are sands.
-It was built from an interpretation of the top and base of the main (Macedon) sand, and the top of the Glenridding "a sand."
+To answer this question a Bayesian model based inversion was done at the proposed well location shown in Figure 7b.
+A model was constructed as shown in Figure 9a.
+It has twelve layers, five of which are sands.
+It was built from an interpretation of the top and base of the main (Macedon) sand, and the top of the Glenridding "a sand".
 Small uncertainty was assumed for the position of these interpreted horizons (6 ms), and a larger uncertainty for the other horizons (8 ms).
-The can better understand them.
-Start with the mean models shown in Figure 7.
-Both inversions using the old and the new data increase the N/G and gross thickness of the main sand.
-There is no change to the N/G of the "a sand" using the old data and a very modest increase to the net sand.
-This is because this sand is not resolved.
-The new data set is able to resolve this sand.
-It dramatically increases the thickness, but significantly decreases the N/G with an increase in the net sand.
-It also increases the N/G of the main sand.
-The match of the model synthetic seismic to the seismic is shown in Figure 9.
-Note the better match using the new data due to the better signal-to-noise ratio (SNR).
-A very instructive perspective on the inversion results is obtained by examining all uncertainty in the N/G was assumed to be 30% with a initial mean of 85% for all sands.
-More details on how this inversion was done can be found in Glinsky et al. (2005).
+The uncertainty in the N/G was assumed to be 30% with a initial mean of 85% for all sands.
+More details on how this inversion was done can be found in Glinsky et al. 2005.

 The first inversion was done using the old data.
-The seismic specialists doing the inversion decided to make a pessimistic assumption for the initial thickness of the "a sand"-they assumed that it had zero thickness and had the inversion prove otherwise.
-Because the noise level was about the size of the seismic reflection, this was a reasonable possibility.
-The resulting estimate of the net sand (Figure 8) does not meet the criteria for drilling the well.
-The asset team members challenged this result, suggesting an optimistic assumption that there is a sand of tuning thickness unless proven otherwise.
+The seismic specialists doing the inversion decided to make a pessimistic assumption for the initial thickness of the "a sand" - they assumed that it had zero thickness and had the inversion prove otherwise.
+Because the noise level was about the size of the seismic reflection this was a reasonable possibility.
+The resulting estimate of the net sand shown in Figure 10 does not meet the criteria for drilling the well.
+The asset team members challenged this result suggesting an optimistic assumption that there is a sand of tuning thickness unless proven otherwise.
 This was also a reasonable possibility.
-The resulting estimate, also shown in Figure 8, does meet the criteria for drilling the well.
+The resulting estimate also shown in Figure 10 does meet the criteria for drilling the well.
 Who was right?
 Finding the answer to this question was the inspiration for the discovery of the iterative inversion.
-The unbiased answer using the old and the new data is shown in Figure 8.
+The unbiased answer using both the old and the new data is shown in Figure 10.
 The unbiased solution using the old data is obviously a compromise between the optimistic and pessimistic solutions and unfortunately does not meet the criteria for drilling the well.
-Fortunately, the resolution provided by the new data increases the estimate of the net sand enough to meet the criteria for drilling the well.
+Fortunately the resolution provided by the new data increases the estimate of the net sand enough to meet the criteria for drilling the well.
 Note that the new, unbiased result is consistent with the old, unbiased result (i.e., the new mean lies within the uncertainty of the old data), but it is not consistent with the old, pessimistic result.